PurpleCatGirl/SB-ATS/README.md

 What is a Spirit Box?
 To paraphrase Greg Newkirk (from Planet Weird, Haunted Objects Podcast, Hellier, & more), it is: A radio that's been intentionally broken in a very specific way, in order to facilitate communications with ghosts, spirits, aliens, or ultraterrestrials.

-The SB-7 is a well-known example, as are Frank's Boxes.
+The SB-7 is a well-known example, as are Frank Sumption's Ghost Boxes.

 After a recent Haunted Objects Podcast series took a closer look at Instrumental Trans-Communication (aka ITC), we and our girlfriend were inspired to try and build our own take on the concept.
 We'd recently found out about the ATS-Mini and its enthusiastic following, and being vaguely familiar with its hardware and software we thought it would be a perfect candidate to build our own Spirit Box around.